wll18/SSD300-Keras/README.md

 # SSD300-Keras-Tensorflow
-Implémentation du SSD (Single Shot Detection) en python à l'aide de la bibliothèque Tensorflow et de sa surcouche Keras.
-L'architecture est décrite dans le papier suivant : https://arxiv.org/pdf/1512.02325.pdf.
-J'ai utilisé la class PriorBox de  que l'on peut trouver sur ce repositery :  https://github.com/rykov8/ssd_keras/blob/master/ssd_layers.py.
-Le code n'est pas encore commenté.
+Implementation of SSD (Single Shot Detection) in python using the Tensorflow and Keras libraries.
+The architecture is described in the following paper: https://arxiv.org/pdf/1512.02325.pdf.
+I used the PriorBox class that can be found on this repositery: https://github.com/rykov8/ssd_keras/blob/master/ssd_layers. py.
+The code is not yet commented on.